+Net cash used in operating activities of \$69.1 million for the year ended December 31, 2023 was primarily the result of our net loss of \$82.1 million offset by the change in operating asset and liabilities and add-back of non-cash adjustments.
+The change in operating assets and liabilities includes a decrease in prepaid expenses and other assets of \$3.4 million and a decrease in accounts receivable of \$1.0 million, offset by a decrease in accounts payable and accrued liabilities of \$2.1 million.
+Non-cash adjustments included an add-back of \$17.5 million for stock-based compensation, \$0.2 million for amortization of debt issuance costs and \$0.1 million of property and equipment, offset by \$7.0 million of amortization of discount/premium on investments.

-Net cash used in operating activities of \$46.9 million for the year ended December 31, 2022 was primarily the result of our net income of \$172.2 million offset by the change in operating asset and liabilities and add-back of non-cash adjustments.
-The change in operating assets and liabilities includes an increase in prepaid expenses and other assets of \$5.4 million, an increase in inventories of \$2.5 million and an increase in accounts receivable of \$1.0 million, offset by an decrease in accounts payable and accrued liabilities of \$5.5 million.
-Non-cash adjustments included an adjustment of \$229.7 million for the gain on the sale of TEMBEXA and \$1.6 million of amortization of discount/premium on investments, offset by the add-back of \$15.3 million for stock-based compensation, \$0.2 million for amortization of debt issuance costs and \$0.1 million of depreciation of property and equipment.
+Net cash used in operating activities of \$46.9 million for the year ended December 31, 2022 was primarily the result of our net income of \$172.2 million offset by the change in operating assets and liabilities and the add-back of non-cash expenses.
+The change in operating assets and liabilities includes an increase in prepaid expenses and other assets of \$5.4 million, an increase in inventories of \$2.5 million and an increase of \$1.0 million in accounts receivable, offset by a decrease in accounts payable and accrued liabilities of \$5.5 million.
+Non-cash adjustments included an adjustment of \$229.7 million for the gain on the sale of TEMBEXA and \$1.6 million of amortization of discount/premium on investments, offset by the add-backs of \$15.3 million for stock-based compensation, \$0.2 million for amortization of debt issuance costs and \$0.1 million of depreciation of property and equipment.

 Net cash used in operating activities of \$99.9 million for the year ended December 31, 2021 was primarily the result of our \$173.2 million net loss offset by the change in operating assets and liabilities and the add-back of non-cash expenses.
 The change in operating assets and liabilities includes an increase in accounts payable and accrued liabilities of \$7.1 million and a decrease of \$0.3 million in accounts receivable offset by an increase in inventories of \$2.8 million and an increase in prepaid expenses and other assets of \$2.4 million.
-Non-cash expenses included add-backs of \$43.4 million for the fair value of common stock issued in relation to the Oncoceutics acquisition, \$14.0 million for the note payable due on the one-year anniversary of the Oncoceutics acquisition, \$12.3 million for stock-based compensation, \$0.8 million of amortization of discount/premium on investments, \$0.3 million for lease-related amortization and \$0.2 million of depreciation of property and equipment.
+Non-cash expenses included add-backs of \$43.4 million for the fair value of common stock issued in relation to the Oncoceutics acquisition, \$14.0 million for the note payable due on the one-year anniversary of the Oncoceutics acquisition, \$12.3 million for lease-related amortization and \$0.2 million of depreciation of property and equipment.

-Net cash used in operating activities of \$36.0 million for the year ended December 31, 2020 was primarily the result of our \$43.5 million net loss offset by the change in operating assets and liabilities and the add-back of non-cash expenses.
-The change in operating assets and liabilities includes a decrease in prepaid expenses and other assets of \$1.0 million and a decrease of \$0.9 million in accounts receivable offset by a decrease in accounts payable and accrued liabilities of \$0.2 million.
-Non-cash expenses included add-backs of \$5.6 million for stock-based compensation and \$0.4 million of depreciation of property and equipment offset by \$0.2 million of amortization of discount/premium on investments.